lutsen/lagan/README.md

 Install Lagan
 =============

-Install all-but-one dependencies using [Composer](https://getcomposer.org/).
+Install Lagan and all-but-one dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lutsen/lagan [project-name]`
+(Replace [project-name] with the desired directory name for your new project)
-Install RedBean by downloading it from the RedBean website: http://redbeanphp.com
+Install RedBean by [downloading](http://redbeanphp.com/downloadredbean.php) it from the RedBean website: http://redbeanphp.com
 Add the RedBean *rb.php* file to the vendor directory.

-Rename *config_example.php* to *config.php* and add your database and path info and admin users and their passwords.
+Rename *config_example.php* to *config.php* and add:
+- your database settings
+- your server paths
+- the admin user(s) and their password(s)

 In the project root, create a folder called *cache* for the Twig cache.